 Meetings of all Town boards and commissions shall be open and held in accordance with the general law of this State relating to public meetings.
 The record of all official proceedings shall be available for public inspection and copying as provided by the general law of this State.

 § 131-206.
 Form of government

-Pursuant to its provisions and subject only to the limitations imposed by the Vermont Constitution and by this charter, all powers of the Town shall be vested in an elective council, hereinafter referred to as the Selectboard, which shall enact ordinances, codes, and regulations, adopt budgets and determine policies, and which shall execute the laws and administer the government of the Town.
+Pursuant to its provisions and subject only to the limitations imposed by the Vermont Constitution and by this charter, all powers of the Town shall be vested in an elective council, hereinafter referred to as the Selectboard, that shall enact ordinances, codes, and regulations; adopt budgets and determine policies; and that shall execute the laws and administer the government of the Town.

 § 131-207.
 Intergovernmental relations